USS Hanson: Vietnam War

-On 2 August, under the command of CDR Robert Joseph Raffaele.
-Hanson set sail, accompanied by Dennis J. Buckley, Jouett and Boyd.
+On 2 August Hanson set sail, accompanied by Dennis J. Buckley, Jouett and Boyd.
 The four ships left San Diego Harbor in a diamond formation, steaming under the new San Diego-Coronado Bridge during the opening ceremonies.
 Early on 3 August, the ships rendezvoused with Hancock.
 COMCARDIV NINE in Hancock became SOPA.
 The three destroyers and the guided missile frigate comprised Task Unit 17.4.2.

 For her first assignment, Hanson left Subic Bay, in company with Hancock and Dennis J. Buckley as Task Group 77.4.
 The Task Group arrived at Yankee Station on 1 September, and the carrier immediately began flight operations with the two destroyers in plane guard stations.
 Dennis J. Buckley was given a brief assignment in the II Corps Tactical Zone area of the Republic of Vietnam for Naval Gunfire Support duties.
 The ship followed Hancock for a total of eight days.
 On 13 September, she again detached to assist in the transfer of a UPI correspondent to an ocean fleet ocean tug keeping surveillance on a Soviet trawler.
-On 16 September, Captain, Cdr.
-Richard J. Fleeson (16 September 1969 – 29 July 1971) took command of Hanson.
 Hanson departed YANKEE Station on 17 September and John W. Thomason assumed duties as Commander Task Unit 77.4.2.

 On 17 January 1970, Hanson was en route to Da Nang Harbor for replenishment with the USS Niagara Falls that was anchored in the Da Nang Harbor.
 Vertical replenishment was completed, and Hanson left Da Nang Harbor en route to Point Allison.

 On 24 January 1970, Hanson was in port Subic Bay with Jouett, Floyd B. Parks, and Dennis J. Buckley, which together formed TU70.0.3.
 On 25 January, TU70.0.3 was underway for San Diego, via Guam and Pearl Harbor, OTC was COMDESRON ONE embarked in Jouett.
 The four ships navigated the San Bernardino Straits on 26 January, and arrived on the morning of 28 January at Guam for a brief refueling stop.
 Within four hours the four ships set sail again on an easterly course for Pearl Harbor.
 On 31 January, the Task Unit Chopped to Commander First Fleet becoming TU15.9.2.
 On 1 February, Hull joined the formation.
 The five vessels moored in Pearl Harbor on 5 February, for two days before beginning the final leg of their homeward voyage.
 On the morning of 12 February, Hanson, Dennis J. Buckley, and Hull and other units of TU15.9.2 moored at US Naval Station San Diego.